cilium/cilium/Documentation/contributing/testing/unit.rst

 ^^^^^^^^^^^^^

-Some tests interact with the kvstore and depend on a local kvstore instances of both etcd and consul.
+Some tests interact with the kvstore and depend on a local kvstore instances of etcd.
 To start the local instances, run:

 .. code-block:: shell-session